TechGrounds-Cloud8/cloud8-QuincyTjia/Week2/NTW-02 Network Devices.md

 - Access point: An Access Point (AP) is commonly (not always) a wireless device.
 It operates either as a bridge connecting a standard wired network to wireless devices or as a router passing data from on AP to another.
 An access point is a device that creates a wireless local area network (WLAN).
 - Gateway: Gateways provide translation between networking technologies such as Open System Interconnection (OSI) and Transmission Control Protocol/Internet Protocol (TCP/IP).
 - Modem: Modems (modulators-demodulators) are used to transmit digital signals over analog telephone lines.
+- DHCP server: Dynamic Host Configuration Protocol (DHCP) is a client/server protocol that automatically provides an Internet Protocol (IP) host with its IP address and other related configuration information such as the subnet mask and default gateway.

 ## Exercise
 ### Sources